The Hausdorff dimension of the CLE gasket: Proofs

 \section{Proofs}

-Recall that a $\cle_\ka$ process in a general simply connected domain $D$ is defined as the image under a conformal transformation $f:\D\to D$ of a $\cle_\ka$ process $\Gam$ in $\D$.
-Since $f|_{r\,\D}$ for any $0<r<1$ is bi-Lipschitz and so preserves Hausdorff dimension, and the Hausdorff dimension of a countable union is the supremum of the Hausdorff dimensions, we see that $f$ preserves Hausdorff dimension, and so it suffices to prove Thm.~\ref{t:hd} with $D=\D$.
-Thus, for the remainder $\Gam$ denotes a $\cle_\ka$ ($4<\ka<8$) process on $\D$, constructed from the collection of radial $\sle_\ka(\ka-6)$ curves $(\eta^z)_{z\in\D}$ jointly defined on a probability space $(\Om,\cF,\p)$, as given by the remark following Propn.~\ref{p:target.inv}.
-In \S\ref{ss:events} we define our multi-scale refinement of the gasket~$\gasket$ of~$\Gam$, and state the main result of the section, the second moment estimate Lem.~\ref{l:ind} on the correlation structure of the set of ``perfect points'' identified by the refinement.
-We then use the $\cle$ renewal property of Propn.~\ref{p:cle} to reduce Lem.~\ref{l:ind} to a lower bound on the probability of a single event.
-This bound is given by Propn.~\ref{p:exp}, which we prove in \S\ref{ss:cw}.
-The Hausdorff dimension lower bound follows from Lem.~\ref{l:ind} by standard arguments which we give in \S\ref{ss:hd}, thereby concluding the proof of Thm.~\ref{t:hd}.
+Recall that a $\mathrm{CLE}_\kappa$ process in a general simply connected domain $D$ is defined as the image under a conformal transformation $f\dvtx \mathbb {D}\to D$ of a $\mathrm{CLE}_\kappa$ process $\Gamma$ in $\mathbb{D}$.
+Since $f|_{r \mathbb{D}}$ for any $0<r<1$ is bi-Lipschitz and so preserves Hausdorff dimension, and the Hausdorff dimension of a countable union is the supremum of the Hausdorff dimensions, we see that $f$ preserves Hausdorff dimension, and so it suffices to prove Theorem~\ref{thd} with $D=\mathbb{D}$.
+Thus, for the remainder $\Gamma$ denotes a $\mathrm{CLE}_\kappa$ ($4<\kappa <8$) process on $\mathbb{D}$, constructed from the collection of radial $\mathrm {SLE}_\kappa(\kappa-6)$ curves $(\eta^z)_{z\in\mathbb{D}}$ jointly defined on a probability space $(\Omega,\mathcal{F},\mathbb{P})$, as given by the remark following Proposition~\ref {ptargetinv}.
+In Section~\ref{ssevents}, we define our multi-scale refinement of the gasket $\mathcal{G}$ of $\Gamma$, and state the main result of the section, the second moment estimate Lemma~\ref{lind} on the correlation structure of the set of ``perfect points'' identified by the refinement.
+We then use the $\mathrm{CLE}$ renewal property of Proposition~\ref{pcle} to reduce Lemma~\ref{lind} to a lower bound on the probability of a single event.
+This bound is given by Proposition~\ref{pexp}, which we prove in Section~\ref{sscw}.
+The Hausdorff dimension lower bound follows from Lemma~\ref{lind} by standard arguments which we give in Section~\ref{sshd}, thereby concluding the proof of Theorem~\ref{thd}.